What is SG&A?

 - If unchanged in recent years, the ratio assumption for projected periods can be extended throughout the entirety of the forecast period.

-For example, the ratio for manufacturers can range anywhere around 20% of revenue, while in healthcare it can be up to 50% of revenue.
+For example, the SG&A ratio for manufacturers can range anywhere around 20% of revenue, while in healthcare it can be up to 50% of revenue.

 Certain companies will file their financial statements with one line for SG&A, while others – for example, software companies – will separately break out G&A and sales & marketing.